mc811mc/dbms-final-project/README.md

 ## 2. Creating Database from the downloaded data
 At first we clean the downloaded file and remove any records that is missing data for specific fields. <br>
-Also we remove the fields that is not relevant to the analysis. <br>
+Also we remove the fields that is not relevant to the analysis or has too many missing values. <br>